Badgerati/Sky-Engine/README.md

 Future Development and Ideas
 ----------------------------

-	* Implement bounding volume hierarchies (a R-trees?).
+	* Implement bounding volume hierarchies (and R-trees?).
 	* Implement Quaternions for use with 3D later on.
 Possible applications with 2D?
 	* A class that can deal with the inbuilt Android 'options' menu more easily.
 	* A class that can have more control over screens - much like in XNA.